roniadmon/devops-code-interview/Readme.md

     </aside>

 ### Exercise
-- Create a script that leaves 2 latest copy of each DB snapshot, with any programing language (preferred python, not bash/sh)
+- Create a script that leaves 2 latest backups/snapshots of each DB, written on Python3
 - Create Dockerfile for this script
 - Make a pull request with your answer to this repo.